Chenanisaurus: Paleoecology

-Dinosaurs are rare, but several have been described.
-These include two other potentially distinct abelisaurids of smaller size, the hadrosaurids Minqaria, Ajnabia, and Taleta, and an unnamed titanosaurian.
+Dinosaur remains are rare, but several have been described such as fossils of smaller indeterminate abelisaurids, hadrosaurids Minqaria, Ajnabia, and Taleta, and titanosaurian sauropods including Phosphatotitan.
 Moroccan hadrosaurid fossils belonging to individuals of various sizes, including those of Minqaria and Taleta, indicate that hadrosaurs were diverse and abundant within the ecosystem.
 These dinosaurs would have lived in the very latest Cretaceous (late Maastrichtian), approximately 1 million years before the Chicxulub asteroid impact that caused the KPg Extinction Event.